|Home||Energy Physics||Nuclear Power||Electricity||Climate Change||Lighting Control||Contacts||Links|

 This calculation explains the experimentally observed sharp drop in thermal emission at a wave number of about 1250 / cm shown in Fig.1.
 Note that water vapor does not emit infrared radiation at wave numbers immediately above 1300 / cm because the large heat of vaporization of water provides no accessible energy state transitions in that spectral range.

-Note that at low photon frequencies the thermal emission is attenuated by water.
+Note that at low photon frequencies the thermal emission is attenuated by water vapor.
 At these frequencies the photon range is shorter than at other frequencies meaning that the photons reaching outer space originate higher in the atmosphere and hence are cooler.

 CERES SATELLITE DATA